nabto/edge-esp32/README.md

 The below sections are work in progress and is not meant to be followed yet.

-## examples/simple_coap

-A minimal integration example of setting up a Nabto Edge CoAP device.
-No user authentication is setup in the example.

 ## examples/tcptunnel

 An example creating a small webserver which can be reached by a Nabto Edge Tunnel.
 It includes setup/configuration of access control through IAM and policies.